craine-io/safetypin-cloud/docs/project-todos.md

    - ✅ Fixed TypeScript errors and type definitions
    - ✅ Fixed error handling in APITest component for unknown types
    - ✅ Fixed type issues in servers.ts with API parameters
+   - ✅ Implemented server and transfer database schema
+   - ✅ Created controllers and endpoints for server and transfer management
+   - ✅ Added seed data migration for testing

 4. **Frontend-Backend Integration**
    - ✅ Set up API service for communicating with backend
    - ✅ Added API testing component
    - ✅ Fixed environment configurations for development and production
    - ✅ Fixed linting issues in BillingOSS.tsx component
+   - ✅ Updated frontend services to use real backend API endpoints
+   - ✅ Added fallback to mock data when API is unavailable

 5. **Repository Implementations** (High Priority)
    - ✅ Implement remaining PostgreSQL repositories: